Build a Life in WA

 Once you have lodged the notice, you are deemed registered and can commence work in your licensed occupation in WA, under the same terms as your interstate or New Zealand authorisation.
 You are subject to all local laws that apply to your occupation at all times while operating in WA.

-For information about the building, painting, surveying, gas, electrical, plumbing, high risk work, land valuation, and building engineering industries, refer to the Department of Energy, Mines, Industry Regulation and Safety’s website
+For information about the building, painting, surveying, gas, electrical, plumbing, high risk work, land valuation, and building engineering industries, refer to the Department of Local Government, Industry Regulation and Safety’s website

 Alternatively, to locate the local registration authority for industries other than those above you can search for your occupation on the Small Business Development Corporation’s Business Licence Finder.